 I am a PhD student in comparative politics at the University of California, Berkeley.
 I am broadly interested in political parties, right-wing politics, nationalism, and elites across Western democracies with a particular emphasis on French politics.
-Methodologically, I focus on developing comparative case studies, archival methods, and observational causal inference techniques to test theories.
+Methodologically, I focus on comparative case studies, elite interviews, and text-as-data methods to develop and test theories.
+I will be a visiting scholar at Sciences Po in Paris for the 2026-2027 academic year with the support of a Fulbright Study/Research grant for fieldwork related to my dissertation.
+You can find a copy of my CV linked here.

-Recently, my research has centered the political leaders of populist parties with an emphasis on how party leader identity and background can combine with rhetoric to enable some historically fringe parties to become mainstream.
+My dissertation project project centers how and why mainstream European conservative parties, such as the French neo-Gaullists, Spanish People's Party, and German CDU/CSU, have varied in their elite strategic responses to such phenomena as the Global Financial Crisis, European Constitutional Treaty, and debates around same-sex marriage.
+My recent research has also centered the political leaders of populist parties with an emphasis on how party leader identity and background can combine with rhetoric to enable some historically fringe parties to become mainstream.
 I am primarily interested in right-wing populist parties like Le Rassemblement national in France, but I want to investigate how these ideas apply to left-wing populist parties like Sinn Féin in Ireland as well.
-My developing dissertation project will center how mainstream conservative parties in Europe have fallen from grace with their traditional electorates.
-This project centers how three major European conservative parties, the French Gaullists, British Conservatives, and German CDU/CSU, have experienced differing degrees of electoral resilience and adapted to the major sociological and economic changes of the late 20th and early 21st centuries with secularization, liberalization, the rise of the EU, and new movements related to women's and LGBTQ+ equality.

 I earned my BA (with highest honors) in Government, French, and Plan II Honors at the University of Texas at Austin in May 2022.
 While at UT, I received the William Jennings Bryan Prize for best undergraduate thesis in Government.
-At Berkeley, I am proud to help organize our department's Comparative Politics Colloquium and serve as co-president of our Political Science Graduate Students' Association (PSGSA) for 2025.
+At Berkeley, I am proud to have helped organize our department's Comparative Politics Colloquium from 2025-2026 and to have served as co-president of our Political Science Graduate Students' Association (PSGSA) for 2025.

 I grew up in Lucas, Texas which is (sort of) near Dallas and fell in love with European politics as an avid French learner from my freshman year of high school.
-Outside of academia, I enjoy singing, cooking Southern dishes, and most things pop culture.
+Outside of academia, I enjoy cooking Southern dishes, logging movies on Letterboxd, and contemporary French literature.

 Please feel free to email me about research or anything I've mentioned here at grant_durow@berkeley.edu!
 I am also more than happy to respond to questions from prospective PhD students in political science, especially LGBTQIA+ and first-gen applicants, regarding the application process and graduate school more generally.